This post contains affiliate links.

 Instructions

-- Add watermelon, strawberries, cherries and lime juice to the blender.
+- Add watermelon, strawberries, cherries, lime and chia seeds to the blender.

 - Blend on high speed until nice and smooth.